pallets/click/docs/kwarg-reference.md

 :local: true
 ```

-Answers the question, is the keyword argument (kwarg) applicable
+Answers the question, is the keyword argument (kwarg) expressive
 N

 ## Options inherited from Parameter